CAIDA/catalog-data/sources/recipe/how_to_parse_skitter_itdk/README.md

 {
     "id" : "how_to_parse_skitter_itdk",
-    "name": "How to Parse Skitter Internet Topology Data Kit (ITDK)", "description":"The following solution will help the user create a ...",
+    "name": "How to Parse Skitter Internet Topology Data Kit (ITDK)", "description":"The following solution will help the user parse CAIDA's Datsets from the Skitter ITDK",

     "links": [
         {